Start Annotation

 As one robotics engineer stated, “Humans understand intent; models learn it.”

-Therefore, human-in-the-loop polyline labeling remains essential for high-stakes navigation systems.
+Therefore, human-in-the-loop polyline labeling guide remains essential for high-stakes navigation systems.

 Annotera’s Polyline Labeling Approach for Autonomous Navigation